 - Yiddish: Sei gesund

-Drinking toasts are a call for a group of people to raise their glasses and drink in honor of a person, place, or thing.
+Drinking toasts call for a group of people to raise their glasses and drink in honor of a person, place, or thing.
 One may toast to health, friendship, love, or a whole assorted other reasons.

 What Does “Cheers” mean?